 - In the Workspace window in the upper-left corner (Workspace 1:1, in this illustration), the icon to the left of Hello.cbl is no longer red, indicating the file is ready to run.
-A new item, Hello.COB, has been inserted.
+A new item, Hello.cob, has been inserted.
 This item represents the generated program file.
-To reveal the list of programs in the program file, click the [+] symbol; click on the [+] again to reveal a list of source and copy files used to generate each program. - In the Source Code/Edit window, line numbers and diagnostic lines have been added to the source lines.
+Expanding the item by clicking the [+] reveals a list of programs in the RM/COBOL object file ("HELLO"), and the list of source and COPY files that the object file depends upon ("Hello.cbl" above). - In the Source Code/Edit window, line numbers and diagnostic lines have been added to the source lines.
 A green dot to the left of a line number indicates that the statement is executable.
 Breakpoints should be placed only on executable statements. - The Data window (Workspace 1:2, in this illustration) is now visible in the lower-left corner.
 This window contains various tabs.
 The Build Results tab has been selected and the window contains the results of the compilation.
-For more details, see Data Window (on page 52). - The Log window (Workspace 1:3, in this illustration) is visible in the lower-right corner.
-This window contains the output produced during the compilation.

-9. Next, let's run this program.
+For more details, see Data Window (on page 51). - The Log window (Workspace 1:3, in this illustration) is visible in the lower-right corner.
+This window contains the output produced during the compilation. - 9.
+Next, let's run this program.
 From the Run menu, choose Start (or press F5).
 The following prompt will appear in the Select Main Program dialog box the first time this program has been run.
 Since this workspace contains only one program, only one program is listed.

 Note Clicking More Options opens the Program page of the Workspace Properties dialog box.
-Refer to Program Tab (on page 86) for further information.
+Refer to Program Tab (on page 81) for further information.